SmoochyPit/Item-Infos/README.md

 # Item Infos

 Item Infos is a data pack for Minecraft: Java Edition which displays information based on the player's currently held item.
 It is designed to work as an immersive alternative to the F3 debug screen.
+Designed to work alongside [Food Items](https://github.com/SmoochyPit/Food-Infos) or as a standalone data pack.

 ## About